minhtuan5422/fighting-games/README.md

 Fighting game is a game genre that simulates fighting matches between two or more characters, in which the player controls the character to destroy the opponent or cause damage to the opponent.
 This is a game with a variety of skills, moves, and attack combinations to help players fight optimally and win matches.
 # Setting
 1. Install Python.
-sudo apt-get install python3
+sudo apt install python3
 2. Install pip
-sudo apt-get install python3-pip
+sudo apt install python3-pip
 3. Download the game source code https://github.com/minhtuan5422/fighting-games.git
 4. Unzip